gummyworm/monster/README.md

 a high-density 40-column display, it has, by 8-bit standards, advanced navigation functionality.

+### Command shortcuts
 Below are the basic commands along with their associated key combinations.
-These commands are available regardless of insertion mode (see the navigation section below for more info on modes).
+These commands are available regardless of insertion mode (see the Editor Modes section below for more info on modes).

-### Command shortcuts
 |  Key   | Name    |   Description                                                               |
 |--------|---------|-----------------------------------------------------------------------------|
 | C= + a | Assemble File | prompts for a filename and assembles it.                              |